From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Introduction

 To address the challenge of applying RLVR to datasets with annotation noise, recent methodologies can be grouped into three primary categories:

 1. \textbf{External-Signal-Based Methods}: These approaches utilize external verifiable signals to guide RLVR training, such as compilers for code generation \citep{li2025autotriton}, Large Language Models (LLMs) as evaluators (e.g., LLM-as-a-Judge) \citep{gu2024survey_llmasajudge}, and Test-time Reinforcement Learning (TTRL) \citep{wei2025unsupervised, zuo2025ttrl}.
-While versatile, these methods exhibit inconsistent performance due to variations in LLM capabilities across domains, and tools like compilers are often task-specific, limiting their applicability.
+These methods exhibit inconsistent performance due to variations in LLM capabilities across domains, and tools like compilers are often task-specific, limiting their applicability.

-2. \textbf{Internal-Signal-Based Methods}: These methods derive rewards directly from model outputs, such as random rewards or format rewards, eliminating reliance on labeled data or external tools \citep{yang2024qwen2, shao2025spuriousrewardsrethinkingtraining}.
-By computing rewards from output queries or fixed functions, these approaches offer flexibility.
-However, their effectiveness is constrained, as the reward functions are often not closely aligned with task-specific objectives.
+2. \textbf{Internal-Signal-Based Methods}: These methods derive rewards directly from model outputs, such as random rewards or format rewards.
+These internal reward signals do not rely on labeled data or external tools \citep{shao2025spuriousrewardsrethinkingtraining}.
+Although these approaches offer flexibility, their effectiveness is constrained, as the internal reward signals are often not closely aligned with task-specific objectives.